juliafor/berlin-airbnb/README.md

 Berlin has a chronic shortage of available and affordable long-term rental apartments.

-In the debate around that Airbnb has been accused of facilitating the commercial exploitation of apartments, which could otherwise be used as homes for residents.
+In the debate around that Airbnb has been blamed for facilitating the commercial exploitation of apartments, which could otherwise be used as homes for residents.

 The assumption is that for-profit hosts “occupy” and make apartments unavailable to locals as well as rent them out at excessively high prices, pushing up the overall rental costs in the city.